timss/vimconf/README.md

 `~/.vimrc.first`    Prerequisites only, as it will be overwritten by whatever below.
 `~/.vimrc.last`     Overrides everything.
 Generally use this.

+Even if this configuration can be used out of the box or tweaked using the local files, I urge you to build your own if you have the time and energy to do so.
+Only then will you be able to properly understand the reasoning behind each setting and tailor it to your personal workflow.

+However I still believe my Vim setup will help you get a basis configuration for your own, introducing core ideas such as a plugin manager and `.vimrc` structure.
+Use this configuration well, but do not blindly trust it to suit you perfectly.
+It's intended to be played with!

 Preview
 -------
 ![Preview](http://i.imgur.com/L0axH7e.png "Vim screenshot, C++ autocomplete")